-Explore this example of a topic map for renewable energy.
+Explore this example of an argument map for climate change solutions.

-With Kialo Edu, you can create a discussion to map a class topic so that your students can explore it at their own pace, make comments and ask questions.
+With Kialo Edu, you can create an argument map of a learning topic.
+Your students can then explore it at their own pace, ask questions, and make comments.

 - Why map a class topic with Kialo Edu?